Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

   </tr>
 </table>

-You need to fill in {username} when requesting, and you need to set the IM user name for no disturbance
+You need to fill in {username} when requesting, and you need to set the Chat user name for no disturbance

 #### Request Headers